 Top tip: to keep your paintings looking neat and to ensure that the paint doesn’t bleed into the edges of the paper, use masking tape to create clean hard borders on the page.

 Extra tip: to prevent sketchbook paper from warping when water is applied (as you can’t stretch sketchbook paper like you can with sheets), get a flat board and place it underneath the page you want to paint onto.
 Then attach some drawing board clips to the paper to keep it in place.
 This will simulate the action of stretching and should prevent surface warping.

 Strathmore 400 series watercolour sketchbook

 48 pages of 300gsm paper prevents buckling and warping when creating washes.
-It has a natural white colour and is cold pressed.
+The book contains white cold pressed pages.

 Beyond paper: What other surfaces can you use with watercolour paint?

 Painting on Yupo will give you a watercolour painting experience unlike any other.
 Yupo is non-porous, pH neutral, smooth paper made from polypropylene, a recyclable plastic.
 The smooth surface allows you to build complex patterns, with intricate detail.
 Yupo is tear resistant and it won’t buckle either.
 So there’s no need to prepare the surface by stretching it or treating it first.